 - H(9) Approved Yield.
-The approved APH yield may be different from the simple average due to one or more of the following reasons: - (9)(a) RMA RO determined yields cases outlined in [Par.
-F (1) and F (2)] of this Section and Exhibit 34 for RMA RO Determined Yield Request; - (9)(b) Alternate or biennial bearing F(2)(b)1; - (9)(c) Yield decline or downtrending F(2)(b)2; - (9)(d) Yield substitutions or CUPS are applied. - (9)(e) Excessive Actual Yields, [see Sec.
-14B, Exhibit 6 and Appendix III]. - H(10) When completing APH databases, each yield entered in the yield column must be identified with the applicable yield descriptor, [see Exhibit 5]. - H(11) When reporting APH databases, blocks or units must be identified with the applicable yield indicator: - (11)(a) When a unit or multiple blocks are reported as one block that has mixed age or density and production is reported together as follows: - W = Yield indicator, Unit Numbers and block numbers if applicable, must be shown, otherwise show 000.
-May be eligible for yield substitution or cup when commingled production does not include immature acreage, [see I(1)(b)].
+The approved APH yield may be different from the simple average due to one or more of the following reasons: - (9)(a) RMA RO determined yield cases [outlined in Par.
+F (1) and F (2) of this section and Exhibit 34 for RMA RO Determined Yield Request]; - (9)(b) Alternate or biennial bearing [F(2)(b)1]; - (9)(c) Yield decline or downtrending [F(2)(b)2]; - (9)(d) Yield substitutions or CUPS are applied. - (9)(e) Excessive Actual Yields [see Sec.
+14B, Exhibit 6 and Appendix III]. - H(10) When completing APH databases, each yield entered in the yield column must be identified with the applicable yield descriptor [see Exhibit 5]. - H(11) When reporting APH databases, blocks or units must be identified with the applicable yield indicator. - (11)(a) When multiple blocks are reported as a unit or as one block and has mixed age or density with production reported together: - W = Yield indicator, unit numbers and block numbers, if applicable, must be shown; otherwise, show 000.
+May be eligible for yield substitution or CUP when commingled production does not include immature acreage [see I(1)].

-For a unit or multiple blocks being reported as one block that has mixed age or density, a T-Yield indicator "W" is NOT reported when only one T-Yield is shown on the actuarial.
+A T-Yield indicator "W" is NOT reported when only one T-Yield is shown on the actuarial.